-The transactional attorneys at Hauk & Owens, LLC believe a properly crafted estate plan should give guidance to your family if you become disabled and distribute your estate upon your death in exactly the way that you intend.
-In doing this your estate plan should maximize the efficiency of the administration to minimize the stress on your family during what can be a difficult time.
-Furthermore, your estate plan should reduce or eliminate every tax, fee, and court costs possible.
+The transactional attorneys at HaukOwens believe a properly crafted estate plan should distribute your estate upon your death in exactly the way that you intend and protect your assets to greatest extent possible during your life.
+Your estate plan should maximize the efficiency of the administration to minimize the stress on your family during what can be a difficult time.
+Furthermore, your estate plan should strive to reduce or eliminate every tax, fee, and court cost.

 At minimum your estate plan should answer the following questions: